COVID-19

 Paxlovid

-In December 2021, the FDA gave Emergency Use Authorization (EUA) to Pfizer for Paxlovid Paxlovid is the first oral antiviral pill for COVID-19 to receive any type of authorization in the U.S.
+In December 2021, the FDA gave Emergency Use Authorization (EUA) to Pfizer for Paxlovid.
+Paxlovid was the first oral antiviral pill for COVID-19 to receive any type of authorization in the U.S.

-Paxlovid is available by prescription only and should be used as soon as possible after diagnosis and within five day of symptom onset.
-Paxlovid is NOT a substitute for Vaccination (FDA).
-The CDC recommends everyone be vaccinated fully.
+Paxlovid is available by prescription only and should be used as soon as possible after diagnosis and within five days of symptom onset in adults and shilcren over 12 at high risk for developing severe illness.
+Learn more at WebMD.

 Remdesivir

 Remdesivir is an intravenous antiviral medication approved by the Food and Drug Administration (FDA) for the treatment of COVID-19 in adults and pediatric patients 28 days or more old and weighing 3 or more kilograms.
 In high-risk, non-hospitalized patients with mild to moderate COVID-19, Remdesivir should be started within 7 days of symptom onset and administered for 3 days.
-It can also be used for hospitalized adults (NIH).
-Talk to your doctor to see if this medication is right for you.
+It can also be used for hospitalized adults.
+A nurse or other trained health professional will give you this medicine in a medical facility.
+It is given through an IV catheter placed into one of your veins.
+Talk to your doctor to see if this medication is right for you (Mayo Clinic).

 Lagevrio